The Elimination

 Rithy Panh's testimony is in line with the most famous, such as Primo Levi and Claude Lanzmann.
 Using a detailed analysis of the horrors committed by the Khmer Rouge from 1975 to 1979, the Elimination reflects the totalitarian regime that claimed the lives of more than 1.7 million people.

+An English translation by John Cullen was published in 2015 by Other Press.

 The author

 Rithy Panh is a Cambodian director and writer born in 1962 in Phnom Penh.
-He first became known to the general public through the release of a documentary on the high school transformed into a torture centre, S-21, The Khmer Rouge Death Machine.
+He first became known to the general public through the release of a documentary on the high school transformed into a torture centre, S-21.

 Rithy Panh was 13 years old at the time of the genocide.

 The objective of the book

 In The Elimination, Rithy Pan undertook to paint a portrait of Kaing Guek Eav - better known as Duch - and the first Khmer Rouge officer to have appeared before the United Nations courts for crimes against humanity, torture and murder.

 The director recounts in parallel his interviews with Duch, which lasted three years, and how he felt about them.
 In the book, he explains that he initially tried to understand the reasons for this basic crime.
 But, quickly, he acknowledges that it is impossible to want to understand what is not understandable.
 His objective then became to push Duch to take responsibility for the crimes committed, to record by word what happened during these four years.